Gaylord-Pickens Museum: The five positive traits your child can learn through Oklahoma's own

 February's theme of Black History Month gave Sam a chance to hear more civil rights work that continues today with a direct voice to speak to that struggle, poet Candace Liger.
 Ms. Liger happened to be on-site for a poetry recitation and we stumbled upon her presentation; it really resonated, though, because we had just visited Valerie Vaughn's "I am the Change" photography exhibit held on Classen the night before.

 The Gaylord-Pickens Museum hosts speakers, artists and presenters like Ms. Liger who have a message and are accessible.
-Many live here in Oklahoma and give a voice to issue kids might not otherwise hear about.
+Many live here in Oklahoma and give a voice to topics kids might not otherwise hear about.
 We braced issues like incarceration and social justice that wouldn't ordinarily come up in a conversation but that have a starting point with "This who we are and what we believe and you can help change what you see isn't right."

 Sam had never met a poet before.
 He was so impressed that she could memorize all the words she wanted to say and be brave enough to stand up and say them in front of a group.
 She was approachable and answered our questions about what we can do to be the change we want to see in the world.
 That sounds lofty and optimistic but in all reality, kids have to dream big and then see how that dream applies to them for history to be relevant.